biolink/biolink-model/guidelines/curating-the-model.md

 All these classes are arranged in a hierarchy with the root of all associations being the `association` class.

-You as a curator can add new Association classes to the model.

 To add an Association class to Biolink Model you need to determine the following,
   - What is an appropriate name for this association